 - Management accounting.

-Students cannot claim internships or work hours at a firm or office to help them meet the CPA requirements.
+Students cannot claim internships or work experience hours at a firm or office to help them meet the CPA requirements.

 - Business law